rossop/cad-refactoring-poc/README.md

 ### Prerequisites
 #### Jupiter Notebook Prerequisites
-Ensure you have Docker installed on your system to use the Jupyter-CadQuery environment for exploring the project interactively.
+Ensure you have Docker installed on your system to explore the project interactively in the Jupyter-CadQuery environment.
 For installation instructions, see Docker's official documentation.

 ### Installation
 1. Clone the repository: